About the strip > The 80s

 Rumours of the impending closure of the LDN had begun to circulate the day before it actually folded and there was a frenzy among the journalists trying to find themselves new jobs.
 Alex proved to be a popular feature, despite his short tenure, and his authors received offers from the Standard, the Daily Telegraph and Today.

 Unfortunately for Charles and Russell, the paper that everyone advised them to move to - The Independent - didn’t seem interested in them.
 It was not much older than Alex himself at the time, having launched the previous September, but had already had sucked in a generation of young, clever, fresh-out-of-Oxbridge readers and had a non-partisan political stance.
 Naturally as contrarians, Charles and Russell respected the paper’s seeming indifference to them.
-After a lot of phone calls, various rebuffs and offers of more money from other papers (which the people at The Independent thought were a transparent bluff) a deal was finally agreed for Alex to appear six times a week on the Business and Finance page of the Independent under the editorship of Sarah (now Baroness) Hogg.
+After a lot of phone calls, various rebuffs and offers of more money from other papers (which the people at The Independent thought were a transparent bluff) a deal was finally agreed for Alex to appear five times a week on the Business and Finance page of the Independent under the editorship of Sarah (now Baroness) Hogg.

 09 Sep 87